hassansaei/IUMS_MSc_Human_Genetics/README.md

 # IUMS_MSc_Human_Genetics

-A repository to upload datasets and publicly available R scripts used for publications at the medical genetics department at IUMS.
+A repository for uploading datasets and publicly available R scripts used in publications by me at the Medical Genetics Department at IUMS from 2017-2020.

 ## Projects